 We quickly discovered that only a system-wide approach to DNS can offer the consolidated DNS architecture which large networks need over the long term.
 As long as there are separately managed fiefdoms of DNS, DHCP, or IPAM, the network won’t benefit from a single source of truth.

 Any network which has outgrown Microsoft DNS will soon outgrow an overlay solution as well.
 Overlay solutions may provide slightly better functionality and convenience than standard Microsoft, but they are not a substitute for a centrally managed, fully functional DNS.
+When you have two systems trying to do the same thing, conflicts and dysfunctional networks are the inevitable result.
 Only a system which offers a true single source of truth for DDI resources will support automation and other higher level functionality which most large, complex networks require.

 To be clear, the problem isn’t Microsoft DNS in and of itself.
 Microsoft DNS can perform well in the proper context of small, simple networks.
 The problems is when administrators try to scale that decentralized approach across a large, complex enterprise – a use case which Microsoft DNS was never designed to support.